 Extra-thick foam seat cushions

 Cigarette lighter in ashtray on console

 Carpeted stowage compartment behind seats

 Fitted stowage cover for removable roof panels… plus all Corvette standard convenience and security features

-The last six digits begin at 700001 and run thru 738762, accounting for all 38,762 Corvette Coupes/Convertibles built in 1969.
+The last six digits begin at 700001 and run through 738762, accounting for all 38,762 Corvette Coupes/Convertibles built in 1969.
 Each Vehicle Identification Number (VIN) is unique to an individual car.
+For all 1969 Corvettes, the location of the Vehicle Identification Number (VIN) is stamped on a plate attached to the left front body hinge pillar.
+(See Figure 1 below.)
 Read more: 1969 Corvette VINs.

 1969 Corvette Price & Options

 Stung by the criticism of the 1968 Corvette, Chevrolet worked hard to resolve the problems for the 1969 model year.
 Various quality control and build problems were addressed wherever possible.
 The door panels were redesigned to recover some interior room.
 Overall fit and finish improved.
 The 250,000th Corvette was built in November 1969.

 The ignition key moved from its 1968 location on the dash near the upper right corner of the tachometer to the steering column in response to new anti-theft regulations.
 Power steering had become popular with a majority of Corvettes so equipped in 1969.
 There was also a smaller steering wheel to increase under wheel leg-room.